handsomeboy/cmsc426.github.io/pano.md

 ### Features in an image
 What are <i>features</i> for Machine vision? <i> Is it similar as Human visual perception?
 This question can have different answers but one thing is certain that feature detection is an imperative building block for a variety of computer vision applications.
 We all have seen <i> Panorama Stitching </i> in our smartphones or other softwares like Adobe Photoshop or AutoPano Pro.
 The fundamental idea in such softwares is to align two or more images before seamlessly stitching into a panorama image.
 Now back to the question, <i> what kind of features should be detected before the alignment? </i> Can you think of a few types of features?

-It can be particular position in the images like building corners or mountain peaks.
+A set of particular position in the images like building corners or mountain peaks can be considered as features.
 These kinds of localized features are known as <i>corners</i> or keypoints or interest points and are widely used in different applications.
 These are characterized by the appearance of neigborhood pixels surrounding the point (or local patches).
 The other kind of feature is based on the orientation and local appearance and is generally of a good indicator of object boundaries and occlusion events. <i> Occlusion means that there is something in the field of view of the camera but due to some sensor/optical property or some other scenario, you can't.</i>

+There are multiple ways to detect certain features.
+One of them is convolution. <i> What is convolution?
+It is really 'convoluted'? </i> Before we really understand what convolution really means, think it as an operation of changing the pixel values to a new set of values based on the values of the nearby pixels. <i> Didn't get the gist of it?
+Don't worry! </i>

+Convolution is an operation between two functions, resulting in the another function that depicts how the shape of first function is modified by the second function.
+The convolution of two functions, say $f$ and $g$ is written is $f\star g$ or $f*g$ and is defined as:
+$$
+(f*g)(t) = \int_{-\inf}{\inf} f(\tau)g(t-\tau)d\tau = \int_{-\inf}{\inf} f(t-\tau)g(\tau)d\tau
+$$

+The following image depcits the convolution <i>(in black)</i> of the two functions <i>(red and green).</i> One can think convolution as the common under (between $f$ and $g$)